sonyccd/text_bot/README.md

 This is a script I created to make sure that you have all needed dependencies to run text_bot.
 It will run on mac or linux.
 If dependencies are missing it will use the package manager of your machine to install them.

 ###Disclaimer
-I am not libale for any uses of this code.
+I am not liable for any uses of this code.
 Use at your own risk to loss of friends and family.